 Under Internal Revenue Service (IRS) regulations, you may name any person as your survivor; however, if you designate someone other than your spouse, there are restrictions on the age difference between the member and the person designated when selecting the 100 and 75 percent options.
 If you name your spouse as your survivor, there are no age restrictions.

-If you like to Do It Yourself, you’ll find everything you need to apply for PERA retirement benefits here on this one page.
+You’ll find everything you need to apply for PERA retirement benefits here on this page.

 Conferences and Workshops

 To provide members with information about PERA and your benefits, we have a variety of educational programs for you.
 We have three opportunities for educational programs.
 In every program, we review your benefit options, the process to apply for your retirement benefits, and show features of MY PERA.
 Register two weeks in advance.
 To find out more click the link below.

 Any other forms you may need in regards to planning for retirement you can find here.

 If You Leave Before Retirement